ico-masters/website/_services/service3.md

 ---
 featured: true
-order: 10
+order: 30
-title: ICO Launch
+title: Security
-image: /images/uploads/service_1.jpg
+image: /images/uploads/service_3.jpg
-anchor: ico-launch
+anchor: security
 excerpt: |
   A few words to describe this service.
 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia.
 description: |